kennythexu/kennythexu/_posts/FINISH2017-06-28-Music-of-the-Biweek.md

 ---
 layout: post
-title: "Music of the Biweek - 6/26"
+title: "Music of the Biweek - 6/29"
 author: "Kenny Xu"
 categories: journal
-tags: [shopping,china]
+tags: [music,biweek]
 image:
   feature: "Biweek_teaser.jpg"
   teaser: "Biweek_teaser.jpg"
   credit:
   creditlink: ""
 ---
 "Biweek" isn't a word.
-But they should make it a word because I can't think of another way to say "here are the highlights of the music that I've been listening to for the past two weeks."
-Anyhow, The album, song, and artist of the "biweek" will not overlap with each other.
-So for example, if Childish Gambino's "Redbone" was my song of the biweek, then I wouldn't use the album _Awaken, My Love!_ or Childish Gambino for any of the other categories.
+But they should make it a word because I haven't got another way to say "here are the highlights of the music that I've been listening to for the past two weeks."

+Anyhow, I thought I'd share what I've been listening to for the past two weeks, and maybe you'll find it interesting enough to give a listen.
+I'll set one ground rule for myself: the album, song, and artist of the "biweek" will not overlap with each other.
+So for example, if Childish Gambino's "Redbone" was my song of the biweek, then I wouldn't use the album _Awaken, My Love!_ or Childish Gambino for any of the other categories... just to force some variety upon myself.
+Well, here's what I got.

 <div class="post-container">
     <h2 class="post-title">Album: <i>Ti Amo</i> - Phoenix</h2>